Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Re-Target**

-With the suggestions of Dr. Yunjie Zhang, we turned to Dr. Mingjun Zhang for more professional suggestions on the safety and moral concerns of our project.
-Graduating from the University of Pennsylvania, America, Dr. Mingjun Zhang is an expert in biological philosophy and environmental ethics and is now interested in evolutionary game theory.
+With the suggestions of Dr. Yunjie Zhang, we turned to Dr. Mingjun Zhang for professional suggestions on the safety and moral concerns of our project.
+Graduating from the University of Pennsylvania, America, Dr. Mingjun Zhang is an expert in biological philosophy and environmental ethics, and is working on evolutionary game theory.

 <div style="text-align: center;" id="fig-1">
 	<img src="https://static.igem.wiki/teams/4765/wiki/hp/zhang-mingjun.jpg"